MarlonMelchiades/cadastro.py/README.md

 # Registration system made in python!
-Student registration system made in python to study fundamentals of computing and programming logic.  fdsfsdf dsaasdasd fdgfhyjukiu fhyjuykuiku sdfghjk fghjklç~]
+Student registration system made in python to study fundamentals of computing and programming logic.
-456
-oiuytrewertyui